 "Abhorrent, disrespectful, and unacceptable": White House aide TJ Ducklo resigns after reports he threatened reporter

-Vanity Fair reported on Friday that Ducklo had threatened to "destroy" Politico reporter Tara Palmeri that if she continued to pursue a story about his relationship with Axios reporter Alexi McCammond, who had previously covered the Biden campaign.
+Vanity Fair reported on Friday that Ducklo had threatened to "destroy" Politico reporter Tara Palmeri if she continued to pursue a story about his relationship with Axios reporter Alexi McCammond.
+McCammond had previously covered the Biden campaign up until November, when she told her editors about her relationship with Ducklo and was reassigned to cover progressives and Vice President Kamala Harris.

 CBS News has not been able to independently verify the phone call, but the conversation three weeks ago prompted a series of moves by the White House communications office, two people familiar with the situation told CBS News.
 It is unclear why it took more than three weeks for the White House to discipline Ducklo.